Long Island man accused of recording women inside tanning salons

-LEVITTOWN, Nassau County (WABC) -- A Long Island man is under arrest, accused of spying on unsuspecting women at a tanning salon and recording video of them.
+LEVITTOWN, Long Island (WABC) -- A Long Island man is under arrest, accused of spying on unsuspecting women at several tanning salons and recording video of them.

-The alleged incident happened on Tuesday, March 12th at Beach Bum Tanning in Levittown.

-The customer reported that she saw Jake Gabler-Colotti, 22, using a camera to take video of her while she was in a private tanning room.
+Authorities say 22-year-old Jake Gabler-Colotti was observed by a female customer using a camera to videotape her while she was in a private tanning room at the Beach Bum Tanning on Hempstead Turnpike in Levittown on March 12.

-Once police investigated further, they say they had discovered other instances where the suspect had recorded other female customers inside the Levittown, Seaford and Plainview Beach Bum Tanning salons.
+Once police investigated further, they say they discovered other instances in which the suspect had recorded other female customers inside the Levittown, Seaford and Plainview Beach Bum Tanning salons.

+A Beach Bum Tanning Salons spokesperson told Eyewitness News reporter Kristin Thorne that the salons are cooperating fully with police.

+"As soon as the incident occurred and the stress was heard from the customer that was tanning, immediately our manager took action and contacted local authorities," he said.
+"We're saddened this took place in our facility.
+Our customers' safety is very important to us, and I want everybody to feel very comfortable and rest assured that they can tan at any of our facilities."

 Detectives request anyone who believes they may have been a victim of Gabler-Colotti to contact the Second Squad at (516) 573-6253 or Crime Stoppers at 1-800-244-TIPS.